arogozhnikov/arogozhnikov.github.io/_posts/2022-11-29-delimiter-comes-first.markdown

 ## Delimiter-first pseudo-python

-To better demostrate how all these ideas come together, I'll imagine a new language (pseudo-python).
+To better demonstrate how all these ideas come together, I'll imagine a new language (pseudo-python).
 To focus only on syntax changes, I'll keep all other aspects of the language the same.

 I will consider an artificially complicated example.
 It includes different arguments, list, empty list, string, multiline string, method chaining, multiline logical arithmetics, few or no arguments